 Shalom, I’m Rabbi Sam.
-I am serving as the part-time rabbi for Congragation Bnai Jeshurun.
-I began in May of this year and have met many of you over Shavuot, and the several Shabbatot that I have been able to attend.
 At CBJ, I have found a diverse community with a desire to maintain the rich tradition of the synagogue while also wanting to grow and expand in its knowledge and service to our Heavenly Father.

 I am an avid hiker and find my spiritual peace in nature.
 I often find myself working my way up or down a mountain, a perfect metaphor for the challenges we often face.
 As the rabbi at CBJ, I hope to climb different kind of mountain with you; the ascent towards filling up the pews on Friday nights, reaching the peak of strengthening an interdependent community that rallies together to support each other, completing a trek that is as enjoyable for a teenager as it is for an old-timer, and to continue to rise up the steep slope towards developing a Hebrew school that is growing and reinforces our Jewish identities for the next generation.
 Just as Mt.
 Everest cannot be climbed in a single day, neither will we be able to revitalize the Shul overnight, but we can begin by setting up the base-camp – a strong foundation to begin our challenging and exciting journey together.